sercanai/ScreenASO/docs/privacy-policy.md

 - Do not use collected data for purposes that violate platform policies (e.g., competitive intelligence that breaches terms)
 - You are solely liable for any violations of third-party terms of service; Screen ASO provides the tool but does not authorize or endorse any specific use case

+## 8. Open Source and Community

+Screen ASO is an open-source project licensed under the MIT License.
+Community contributions are welcome and encouraged.
+For information about contributing, please see our CONTRIBUTING.md file in the repository.

-## 8. Changes to This Policy
+## 9. Changes to This Policy

 We may update this policy to reflect changes in the Tool.
 Whenever possible, we will version new releases and call out the updated date at the top of this document.
+All changes to this policy will be made transparently through our public repository.

-## 9. Contact
+## 10. Contact

-If you have questions about this privacy policy, please send an email to `support@screenaso.com`.
+For questions about this privacy policy, please:
+- Open an issue on our GitHub repository
+- Start a discussion in our GitHub Discussions
+- Review our source code for technical details

+We do not provide direct email support for this open-source project.